Birkbeck/sdp-2024-repo-code/weeks5-6/example/src/misc/publish/README.md

 ============================

 * Define a one-to-many dependency between objects
-* When the observed object (subject) changes behavioural.state, all dependents get notified and updated automatically
+* When the observed object (subject) changes behavioural state, all dependents get notified and updated automatically